williamtong/TILDA_defect_classification/README.md

 <p><img src='./TILDA-defect-classific/images/model_results/roc_auc_B1.png' width="600"><p>

-Precision
 In a typical use case, there are two metrics that are important.

-    1. Precision for the _good_ class, because we don’t want the _Defected_ textile to be mixed in with the “good” and shipped to the customers.
+1. Precision for the _Good_ class, because we don’t want the _Defected_ textile to be mixed in with the _Good_ and shipped to the customers.
 2. Recall for the _Defect_ class, because we want to know how many actual defects were flagged by the model (we want as high as possible).

+For the _Good_ class, a business is more interesting in quality control, so the proper metric for this is _Precision_, which the faction of the predicted class that was correct: if a model finds 100 good samples in the data set, what faction of them is correct, regardless of number of good samples of the original class.
+For _Defects_, the focus is different.
+Here is business is more interested in catching as many defects as possible.  _Recall_ is the fraction of the original class (in this case the _Defect_ class) to have been captured by the model.

+It is important to note that both these models are affected by the threshold set for the output.
+The model outputs a probability of it being a defect for each sample.
+The threshold is the probability above which is a _Defect_and below which is a _Good_.
+Typically that is set at 50%.
+However, if the use case is very sensitive to defects, the threshold can be lowered to capture more _defects_ and produce a _purer_ good class.
+However, this is done at the expense "wasting" samples that are marginally _Good_ but misclassified as _Defects_ by the model.

+Precision

 The following is the precision confusion matrix for the model at 50% threshold with 8x8 (16,32, 64) filters.
 The threshold is set to 0.5.
-As one can see, the good predictions are 95% correct and the defect predictions are 92% correct.
+As one can see, the good predictions are 95.8% correct.

 Precision for the _Good_ class at 50% threshold.